 Sylvia was later found living among the natives.

-“Between” and “among” can also tell the reader different things about location or direction.
-Think about the difference between these two sentences:
+Between and among can also tell the reader different things about location or direction.
+Think about the difference between these two examples:

 Squiggly walked between the trees.

 Squiggly walked between the trees gives you the idea that he stayed on the path; he either walked between two trees or was on a route that was surrounded by trees.

 On the other hand, Squiggly walked among the trees gives you more of an idea that he wandered around a park or forest.
 He may have had an endpoint in mind, but it doesn't sound as if he went from point A to point B on a defined path.